singer30/hrext06-myCruddyApp/README.md

 - [ ] color code the names by time
 - [ ] add the pokemon theme song
 - [ ] add their immages
-- [ ] add button that allows the user to view all his caught pokemon
+- [x] add button that allows the user to view all his caught pokemon
+  - [ ] improve the spacing between the shown pokemon

 - [ ] Optional: Host on repl.it (html,css, js)